 page 9

 As the 1990s began, so did Stevedore Steve's interest in performing again.
-Perhaps it was because of his performance on At Home Tonight, Gordon Stobbe's weekly TV show shown regionally on ATV.
-Maybe it was the feel of taking to the stage again, being applauded for again, performing again, feeling whole again.
-Whatever it was, Steve Foote was using the Stevedore Steve moniker again.
+Perhaps it was because of his performance on At Home Tonight, Gordon Stobbe's weekly TV show from Halifax shown regionally on ATV.
+Maybe it was the feel of finally taking to the stage again and hearing the applause, of performing and feeling whole again.
+Whatever it was, Steve Foote was using the Stevedore Steve moniker again for the first time in nearly 15 years.

-Connors had dropped in around this time, back on the touring circuit again.
-He traded Steve some money to buy a Martin Guitar for the rights to a few of his songs.
-Indeed, every time I made my annual jaunt down to New Brunswick to be with Gini and Steve, I was amazed at how much he had improved on the guitar.
+Connors,back on the touring circuit again, had dropped in to see him around this time.
+He traded Steve some money, to buy himself a good Martin Guitar, for the rights to a few of his songs.
+Indeed, every time I made my annual pilgrimage down to New Brunswick for a visit I was amazed at how much he had improved on the guitar.
 The spider-webs were definitely off his fingers and although he always winced whenever he made a mistake, his errors were my desires.
 He was such a good picker!

-Kevin and I visited again in 1990, this time with our good friend Paul Lyon tagging along.
+Kevin Nan and I visited again in 1990, this time with our good friend Paul Lyon tagging along.
 By now the Toronto contingent was becoming much more than a fan club of sorts, we were fast becoming good friends.
-I no longer looked at Steve Foote as The Stevedore of old; now he was Steve Foote, friend.
-When I think of the Stevedore I think of both Steve and Gini, the team, in musician mode.
+I no longer looked at Steve Foote as just The Stevedore; now he was Steve Foote, my friend.

-It was on this visit that they informed us that Steve had been nominated to join the ranks of country music greats of New Brunswick.
+It was on this visit that we were informed that Stevedore Steve had been nominated to join the ranks of country music greats of New Brunswick.
 He was to be inaugurated into the New Brunswick Country Music Hall of Fame on the 30th of June, 1990.

 This was indeed a great honour.
 Stephen J. Foote would be joining the likes of Don Messer, Ned Landry, George Hector, Duke Nielson, Marg Osborne, Ivan Hicks, Freddy McKenna, Charlie Chamberlain, Earl Mitton, Mavis O'Donnell, Curtis Hicks, Wilf Carter, Gerry Taylor and others.
 He was to be inducted along with Pat O'Hara, fiddler Jim Morrison, Curtis Rogers, Al Hooper and Eddy Poirier.
 There would be a gala event at the Lord Beaverbrook Hotel with the Premier of the Province in attendance.
 Not only did Steve receive this humbling award, this cherished place in New Brunswick honour, but he would also receive a citation from the Premier, The Honourable Frank McKenna as well.

-In 1993 Steve was asked to perform on Stompin' Tom's New Brunswick leg of his cross country tour.
-There would be four dates and Steve would be required to sing three songs in the opening set.
-To this he agreed.
+In 1993 Stevedore Steve was asked to perform on the New Brunswick leg of Stompin' Tom's cross-country tour.
+There would be four dates and Steve would be required to sing three songs in the opening set to which he had agreed.
 The exposure of performing on such a tour goes without saying.
 But something happened!
-I have spoken to Connors and I have spoken to Foote and it isn't for me to decide who's story to believe.
-After just two shows Steve either quit the tour or was fired, depending on who tells it.
-The two hobos who lived the life of the road together, who shared so many tears and laughs, even a last chocolate bar together, who had known each other since they were fifteen, just didn't seem to get along anymore.
+After just two shows Steve either quit the tour or he was fired, depending on who tells it.
+The two hobos who lived the life of the road together, who shared so many tears and laughs, and even a last chocolate bar together, who had known each other intimately since they were fifteen years old, just didn't seem to get along anymore.

-There is an obvious animosity that dates back a couple of decades that has shaded the views of these guys.
-Who is right and who is wrong: both.
-However it is nobody's business to know the details; it is their domain, their relationship.
+There is an obvious animosity that dates back a couple of decades.
 It is just too bad that they couldn't see eye to eye.
-All I know is that they still both love each other.
+All I know is that they still both love each other dearly.

 Back to the Index